The Magic of Dart and Flutter: A Journey Through Cross-Platform Development

 }

-• Use the following command to run the app:
+• Use the following command to run your app on an emulator or a physical device:

 flutter run